cloudstudio/token-usage/README.md

 For blade directives, middleware and form you can use 2 parameters.

-1º Parameter: The name of the model. (video, user)
+1º Parameter: The name of the model. (video, user).
-2º Parameter: The name of the plan. (daily, weekly, monthly, yearly)
+2º Parameter: The name of the plan. (daily, weekly, monthly, yearly).

 This information is stored in the config file.